Bowel Health Check with colonoscopy (referral form at the bottom of the page)

 How long is the wait time for colonoscopy?

-I have very short waitlists and can usually perform your colonoscopy within 1-2 weeks.
+I try to keep my waitlists short and can usually perform your colonoscopy within 1-2 weeks.
 This is done to keep the time you spend worrying to a minimum.

 How much does a colonoscopy cost?

 You can also pay for a colonoscopy yourself if you do not have health insurance.
-The actual cost will depend on the treatments you needs (such as removal of polyps or hemorroid treatment).
-Prices start from 1916,00 NZD including GST and we will email you a detailed list with the costs of other treatment prior to you booking.
+The actual cost will depend on the treatments you needs (such as removal of polyps or haemorrhoid treatment).
+Prices start from 2603.00 NZD including GST and we will email you a detailed list with the costs of other treatment prior to you booking.

 How often do you find polyps?